bluurryy/cargo-insert-docs/README.md

 cargo insert-docs
 ```

 And documentation will be inserted.
+Have a look at the [example-crate](tests/example-crate) to see what the output looks like.

 To update the sections just run the command again.

 You don't have to add both sections for the tool to work.
 If it doesn't find a section it will just carry on with a warning.
 You can turn that warning into an error with the `--strict` flag.